 'Just for fun'

 In 1974, the Jarawa began to have friendly contact with the visitors, although they were still hostile to any attempts to enter their forests.
 VIPs were then taken for ‘picnic outings’ to meet the Jarawa, with no regard to the dangers this posed to the tribe, who could be wiped out by introduced diseases, like the flu, to which they would have no resistance.

-In 1981 the authorities turned their attention to the Sentinelese, beginning more organised efforts to ‘pacify’ the islanders.
-Every month government teams would land on the islands and leave items that they thought the tribes would find useful, especially coconuts (which do not grow on North Sentinel island), pieces of metal, and scraps of cloth.
+In 1981 the authorities turned their attention to the Sentinelese, beginning more organised efforts to ‘pacify’ them.
+Every month government teams would land on North Sentinal island and leave items that they thought the tribe would find useful, especially coconuts (which do not grow on North Sentinel island), pieces of metal, and scraps of cloth.

-The aim was simple: gradually to bring the tribespeople out of their forest home and into ‘civilisation’.
-This would of course have the additional benefit of opening up previously-inaccesible parts of the Andaman islands to the loggers and settlers who had already destroyed so much of the islands’s forests.
+The aim was simple: gradually to bring the tribespeople out of their forest home and into “civilisation.”
+This would of course have the additional benefit of opening up previously-inaccesible parts of the Andaman islands to the loggers and settlers who had already destroyed so much of the islands’ forests.

 In 1998, the Jarawa started to come out of the forest without their bows and arrows, and appear to have abandoned their previous hostility.
 They now have some contact with outsiders, visiting settlements or seeking medical attention.
 However, they remain independent and self-sufficient on their land.
 The Sentinelese continue to reject any contact with outsiders, firing arrows at anyone who approaches their island.